timkphd/slides/README.md

 # slides and movies from RMACC 2021
-Rstuff
-: Basic MPI and "native" parallel in R bagoftasks
+1. Rstuff:<br>Basic MPI and "native" parallel in R
-: Bag of task parallelism in R - does image creation stoma_R
+1. bagoftasks:<br>Bag of task parallelism in R - does image creation
-: Finite difference code in R and MPI
+1. stoma_R:<br>Finite difference code in R and MPI